 HLE: 1 - HCA maintained 100% of the teachers were credentialed or in a credential program.
-Teachers were provided various professional development opportunities made avaiable by SUSD and outside the district resources.
+Teachers were provided various professional development opportunities made available by SUSD and outside the district resources.
 HCA continues to improve learning process by providing teachers and staff with professional development opportunities in areas that teachers need support.
 HLE1.1 Positive Behavior Intervention Support (PBIS) framework, including HERO PBIS system Purchased the HERO software and equipment to monitor our PBIS program, School wide teachers tracked student's positive and negative behaviors has well as tracked after school activities and tutoring.
 The HERO programs helps to maintain the culture of the school by rewarding students' positive behavior.

-HLE2.1 Instructional Technology and Tech Cadre training and development, including Jupiter Grades and Turnitin Site Licenses for Jupiter and Turnitin, Ten Marks Math, APEX, Cyber highschool, and Online Medical journals.
+HLE2.1 Instructional Technology and Tech Cadre training and development, including Jupiter Grades and Turnitin Site Licenses for Jupiter and Turnitin, Khan Acadmey, APEX, Cyber highschool, and Online Medical journals.
 Instructional Technology is implemented in every class at HCA.
 Students, parents and staff are all trained in the technology used at HCA.

-HLE6.1 Counseling Services for Social Emotional, Behavioral and Academic Learning Supports, and A-G course completion 1.90 FTE for School Counselors, 1 F.T.E for Guidance Technician.
-75% of graduates completed A-G course completion.
+HLE6.1 Counseling Services for Social Emotional, Behavioral and Academic Learning Supports, and A-G course completion 1FTE Guidance Chair, 1.75 FTE for School Counselors, 1 F.T.E for Guidance Technician.
+76% of graduates completed A-G course completion.
 HCA counselors worked extra hours working with students 9-12 on mental health, social emotional behaviors, academic support, A-G plans, college entrance applications, scholarships, and financial aid.
-To plan for next year HCA will have a 1 FTE Guidance Chair, 1 FT Counselor, and one .75 counselor.